irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 17. whatis
 Quiz
-What command can you use to see a small description of a command?=
+What command can you use to see a small description of a command?= whatis